nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/BCS_data.md

 1. Kconfig default value

    Inside the Kconfig file, for each symbol, default value must be provided.
 In this way, any symbol will anyway gets a default value in any cases if the symbol dependency has been satisfied.

 2. prj.conf

    For **visible** Kconfig symbols, you can directly set symbol=value in `prj.conf` to do the configuration.
-The `prj.conf`s placed in designated places will be taken as Kconfig process input with priority.
-Please refer [prj.conf](#prj-conf) for details.
+The `prj.conf` is placed in designated places will be taken as Kconfig process input with priority.
+Please refer [prj.conf](./Configuration_System.md#prj-conf) for details.

 3. Kconfig.defconfig

    For invisible Kconfig symbols, prj.conf won't take effect.
 Please use `Kconfig.defconf` to redefine the symbol without type but with new default value.